shawm11/iron-crypto-php/CONTRIBUTING.md

 This project follows the [PSR-2 Coding Style Guide](https://www.php-fig.org/psr/psr-2/) for PHP code.
 [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) is used to make sure the PHP code adheres to PSR-2.
-Use the `php artisan lint` command to find and report coding style errors and warnings in PHP files.
+Use the `"./vendor/bin/robo" lint` command to find and report coding style errors and warnings in PHP files.

 ### PHPDoc